It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 Now, it’s possible that leading-man Pratt spends a lot more time in the sun than his goofily disheveled former self.

-But if I were a betting man, I’d wager that Star Lord’s highly paid stylists have used self-tanning cream or something similar to help him achieve a darker, more attractive (and more acne-covering) color.
+My guess is that they used self-tanning cream or something similar to help him achieve a darker, more attractive (and more acne-covering) color.

-Pick up some self-tanner and try it for yourself.
+Pick up some self-tanner and try it for yourself, applying it evenly across your face to avoid creating any dark spots.

 10. Get Your Shirts (and the Rest of Your Sh!t) Tailored